zw6234336/markitdown/README.md

 ### How to Contribute

 You can help by looking at issues or helping review PRs.
-Any issue or PR is welcome, but we have also marked some as 'open for contribution' and 'open for reviewing' to help faciliate community contributions.
+Any issue or PR is welcome, but we have also marked some as 'open for contribution' and 'open for reviewing' to help facilitate community contributions.
 These are ofcourse just suggestions and you are welcome to contribute in any way you like.

 <div align="center">